Fangreye/Notes/GLFW/Steps_to_setup.md

     - Specification: OpenGL
     - gl: Version 4.6
     - Profile: Core
-2. Download the zip file and extract all files to 'E:\MSYS2\ucrt64\bin'
+2. Download the zip file and extract all files.
 3. Now you can include glad.h in your project and link glad.c with your project
 ## Setup Visual Studio Code
 1. Install the C/C++ extension by Microsoft